Enhancing RAG Accuracy with Automated Metadata Filtering

 name="department",

-description="Department or subdivision: hr, legal, finance, it, security",
+description="Department or division: hr, legal, finance, it, security",

 type="string",